7 Best P90 Guitars [2023] Awesome Guitars With P90s

 We’ll end our roundup with some respite from the rock and blues machines with a lesser-known P90 guitar – the Guild Aristocrat.
 The Aristocrat is an inimitable instrument that marries vintage styling to resonant character, yielding a classy instrument with sparkling tones.

-The glued-in 3-piece mahogany neck has a C-profile with a 12” radius and a Pau Ferro fingerboard with 22 beefy frets.
+The glued-in 3-piece mahogany neck had a C-profile with a 12” radius and a Pau Ferro fingerboard with 22 beefy frets.
 Other notable features include open-gear tuning machines, a harp tailpiece, and a nickel-plated tune-o-matic bridge.

 There is, without doubt, something unique about the tone of this single-cut guitar with a harp tailpiece.
 It doesn’t compete with the solid body or semi-hollow body instruments but heads off into an acoustic-like realm that is best described as raw/roots-y, with a mid-spike at the right spot.

-How To Choose The Best P90 Guitar
+How to Choose The Right Guitar For You

 Body Style

-P90 pickups are available on basically every guitar body style
+P90 pickups are available on basically every guitar body style.

 Solid Body